MigMares/PublicProbes/README.md

 # PublicProbes
-Only to share scripts of general purpose
+Only to share scripts of general purpose, be aware that it could have changes at any time for not specific reason :P